 Can we make sense of this distinction between actual and possible/existent?
 At a prima facie level, actual and existent seem to be virtual synonyms.
 However, as I’ve said, actual and possible don’t seem to be synonyms in Lewis’s scheme.

 Strangely enough, Lewis actually says that the "unactualised inhabitants [of possible worlds] do not actually exist".
 That is according to us, not them.
 Again, actuality is indexical.
 Can we make sense of this strange ontology?
 Lewis is explicit:

 "To actually exist is to exist and to be located at our actual world…"

-Although earlier in this paper he wrote that they are very much like our world, only reconfigured.
-However, he does say that the physics of these possible worlds may be different to our own.
-Indeed doesn't it follow from a belief in possible worlds that certain possible worlds must have alternative physics.
+Although earlier in this paper Lewis wrote that possible worlds are very much like our world, only reconfigured.
+However, he did say that the physics of these possible worlds may be different to our own.
+Indeed it follows from a belief in possible worlds that certain possible worlds must have alternative physics.

 However, Lewis didn’t accept that possible worlds have alternative logics or alternative mathematics.
 And isn't that the primary point (if they need a point) of possible worlds?
 Of course Lewis wasn't talking about specific or generally-accepted logical or mathematical systems; only that logical and mathematical truths and realities will be true and real regardless of our efforts to codify them.
 Thus Lewis was also a realist (rather than an anti-realist) about logic and mathematics.
 That is, there may be some logical or mathematical truths or realities than we human beings can never - or will never - know or be able to formulate (e.g., Goldbach's theorem).

 And why are logical or mathematical truths necessarily true?
 Because they're true at all possible worlds.
 Their necessity comes from their being true at all possible worlds.
 Thus, in order to guarantee or insure necessity and possibility, we need possible worlds.